-The money market investments, and mortgages are subject to interest rate risk.
+The mortgages are subject to interest rate risk.
 The Funds have established duration bands based on their relevant benchmarks to avoid undue active interest rate risk.
-Money market funds invest in short-term investments and have low interest rate risk.

 See additional discussion of interest rate risk in the Financial Risk Management Discussion in the notes specific to each Fund.